-1. There are two categories of municipal services (i.e. trading and non-trading services (rates and general services), which are discussed as follows:
+1. There are three categories of municipal services (i.e. trading, rates and general services), which are discussed as follows:

 1.1 Trading Services

 These services are defined as services whereby the consumption of the service is measurable and can be accurately apportioned to an individual consumer.
 These services are hence managed like businesses.
 The tariffs for these services are budgeted for in such a way that at least a breakeven situation for the municipality will be realised.